romanshved/DevOps_online_Lviv_2021_Q2/m5/task5.1/readme.md

 12.<a href="12.md">Here</a> is a screen-by-screen print of the contents of the /etc directory

-13.There are 3 types of devices on Linux: 1.character, 2.block, 3.network devices.
+13.There are 2 types of devices on Linux: 1.character, 2.block.
 You can define the type of device using sysfs directory.
 Also you can use these commands: hdparm (info about sata devices), lsblk (shows block devices), lsscsi (lists scsi devices) and lspci.

 14.To find all files of specific type use can use this command ls -la | grep ^